ConnectBox/connectbox-pi/README.md

 # ConnectBox

-ConnectBox is a media sharing device based on small form factor computers including the Raspberry Pi, Orange Pi Zero and Pine64.
+ConnectBox is a media sharing device based on small form factor computers including the Raspberry Pi 3, Raspberry Pi Zero W, Orange Pi Zero and Pine64.

 # Making a ConnectBox